|Generic Name||Brand Name|

 Acetaminophen can be used by people whose stomachs cannot tolerate NSAIDs like aspirin or ibuprofen.

 Check the labels on all the other non-prescription and prescription medicines you take.
 Many medicines have acetaminophen.
 Do not take two or more medicines with acetaminophen in them unless your doctor told you to.
 Taking too much acetaminophen can be harmful.
 If you have questions about this, talk to your doctor or pharmacist.
+For more general guidelines on the safe usage of acetaminophen, see the topic Acetaminophen.

 Medicine is one of the many tools your doctor has to treat a health problem.
 Taking medicine as your doctor suggests will improve your health and may prevent future problems.
 If you don't take your medicines properly, you may be putting your health (and perhaps your life) at risk.